swiftlang/swift-evolution/proposals/0207-containsOnly.md

 It is common to want to confirm that every element of a sequence equals a value, or matches certain criteria.
-Many implementations of this can be found in use on github.
+Many implementations of this can be found in use on GitHub.
 This proposal adds such a method to `Sequence`.

 ## Motivation